Occurring Scripture for the

 We hear that the kingdom of heaven is

-like unto a man that is an householder, who went out early in the
+like a man who is an householder, who went out early in the morning, to

-morning, to hire laborers in his vineyard.
-Who indeed is more justly to
+hire laborers in his vineyard.
+Who indeed is more justly to be likened

-be likened to a householder than our Maker, Who is the Head of the
+to a householder than our Maker, Who is the Head of the household of

-household of faith, bearing rule over them whom He has made, and being
+faith, bearing rule over them whom He has made, and being Master of His

-Master of His chosen ones in the world, as a Master over those that are
+chosen ones in the world, as a Master over those who are

 that ceases not to bring forth branches of the True Vine, from righteous